 Puzzle Quest 3 is a Free to Play videogame available on mobile and Personal Computer.
-The console version will be available by the end of the current fiscal year.
+The console version launched in the last quarter of the current fiscal year.

 INTELLECTUAL PROPERTIES CO-OWNED BY THE GROUP OR FOR WHICH THE GROUP HOLDS LICENSING RIGHTS FOR MORE THAN TEN YEARS